thomcorah/dmu-multimedia/md/accessibility-lec.md

 ## Screen Reader Limits

-* Screen readers can't understand images, so we must provide a descriptions.
+* Screen readers can't understand images, so we must provide descriptions.
 * They can't survey a whole page's visual layout to understand what's important and what isn't.

 ---

 # What can we do?

-* Make content easy to understand
+* Make content easy to understand <!-- .element: class="fragment" -->
-* Keep page layout clear and uncluttered
+* Keep page layout clear and uncluttered <!-- .element: class="fragment" -->
-* Provide images to illustrate points
+* Provide images to illustrate points <!-- .element: class="fragment" -->
-* Make user interfaces easy and obvious
+* Make user interfaces easy and obvious <!-- .element: class="fragment" -->
-* Use a range of media
+* Use a range of media <!-- .element: class="fragment" -->
-* Good navigation helps accessibility
+* Good navigation helps accessibility <!-- .element: class="fragment" -->

 ---